flutter/website/src/docs/get-started/install/_ios-setup.md

           Then, go to the Settings app on the iOS device, select **General > Device Management**
           and trust your Certificate.
+          For first time users, you may need to select **General > Profiles > Device Management** instead.

         * If automatic signing fails in Xcode, verify that the project's **General > Identity > Bundle Identifier** value is unique.
           ![Check the app's Bundle ID][]{:.mw-100}

- 1. Start your app by running `flutter run`.
+ 1. Start your app by running `flutter run` or clicking the Run button in Xcode.

 [Check the app's Bundle ID]: /images/setup/xcode-unique-bundle-id.png
 [Choosing a Membership]: https://developer.apple.com/support/compare-memberships